DSD-DBS/capella-polarion/docs/source/index.rst

 work item.
 Diagrams are taken from a diagram cache (pipeline artifact from a `capella diagram cache`_) job run to Polarion as work items.
 The whole folder with the ``index.json`` and the SVGs is needed for the diagram synchronization.
-The SVG is attached to the respective work item.

-With appropriate :ref:`configuration <capella2polarion-config>` on Polarion
-and an according :ref:`config YAML file <polarion-config>` for capella2polarion any model element can be migrated from a Capella model to a Polarion project.
-Attributes are migrated as links and text from requirements and link groups are synchronized as custom fields.
+With appropriate :ref:`configuration <capella2polarion-config>` on Polarion and an according config YAML file for capella2polarion any model element can be migrated from a Capella model to a Polarion project.
+For an overview over all features and supported Capella object types have a look into the :ref:`features and roadmap <features>` documentation page.

-The synchronization works by comparing the checksum of work items.
-If they differ the old will be patched by the new one.

 .. _capella diagram cache: https://github.com/DSD-DBS/capella-dockerimages/blob/main/ci-templates/gitlab/diagram-cache.yml